ismaeldouglasdev/HTML5-and-CSS3-studies/README.md

 ## Description

-This repository contains classes and exercises from HTML5 and CSS3 course taught by Professor Gustavo Guanabara at Curso em Vídeo.
+This repository contains classes and exercises from the HTML5 and CSS3 course taught by Professor Gustavo Guanabara at Curso em Vídeo.